Voting Record — Gerald Kaufman MP, Manchester, Gorton (10327)

 HouseDateSubjectGerald KaufmanLab VoteRôle

-Commons23 Jun 2011Business of the House (Finance (No. 3) Bill) — Draft House of Lords Reform Bill (Joint Committee) minorityaye Rebel
+Commons23 Jun 2011Establishment of Draft House of Lords Reform Bill (Joint Committee) minorityaye Rebel

 HouseDateSubjectGerald KaufmanLab VoteRôle